 From 22 September 2022 until 24 February 2023, the RCPsych hosted an exhibition called "We Are Not Alone": Legacies of Eugenics.

-The exhibition was created by Professor Marius Turda and was first hosted at the Wiener Library in London in September 2021.
-Since then, it has travelled to Romania, Poland and Sweden and in April 2023 will be visiting Harvard University.
-Also beginning with the end of September 2022, UCL’s Institute of Education will also host sections of the exhibition dealing directly with education.
+The exhibition was created by Professor Marius Turda and first hosted at the Wiener Library in London in September 2021.
+Since then, it has travelled to Romania, Poland and Sweden and in April 2023 visited Harvard University.
+From September 2022, UCL’s Institute of Education also hosted sections of the exhibition dealing directly with education.

 - Read more about the exhibition

 - View the panel added in collaboration with the History of Psychiatry Special Interest Group